VyprVPN Review 2019

 Like most VPNs, VyprVPN makes a bit of a fuss about keeping no logs of any kind.
 In previous reviews, we have been somewhat critical of the amount of connection data they have retained, but that is no longer the case.

 Last year saw VyprVPN’s No Logs guarantee independently audited by security company, Leviathan Security Group.
-They confirmed that VyprVPN not only have no logs of user content but that they also no longer retain any connection or metadata either.
+They confirmed that VyprVPN not only have no logs of user content but that they also no longer retain any connection, metadata or identifying information either.

 This independently verified no-logs guarantee means that VyprVPN now offers some of the best privacy protection of any VPN provider.